Revised November 2021

-2. How much notice must we give our employees that we require them to return to the office this summer?
+2. How much notice must we give our employees that we require them to return to the office?

-ANSWER: As a general rule, unless they can demonstrate that they have special childcare or eldercare responsibilities, very little notice need be given when notifying non-unionized employees that you require them to return to the office this summer.
+ANSWER: As a general rule, unless they can demonstrate that they have special childcare or eldercare responsibilities, very little notice need be given when notifying non-unionized employees that you require them to return to the office.

 In most cases, a week or two of notice would reasonably be considered to be sufficient for most employees to organize themselves for a return to work and to make any necessary arrangements for resumed transportation to and from work.

-3. If any of our employees refuse to return to the office this summer, can we actually fire them?
+3. If any of our employees refuse to return to the office can we actually fire them?